 Life Cycle Assessment as a Method to Get Supplier-Specific Emission Data

 Life Cycle Assessment (LCA) is a tool that has the potential to address the accounting challenge and can help companies better analyze the impacts the supply chain is having on their entire carbon footprint.
 LCA provides the possibility of delivering different levels of granularity, depending on a company’s focus.
 It can include data from the production of raw materials all the way up until the purchased product is delivered, thereby reflecting the entire supply chain (known as “cradle-to-gate,” a supplier-specific method that adheres to the GHG protocol).
 If a company’s focus is a reduced approach that looks only at direct suppliers, primary “gate-to-gate” LCA data can be collected and complemented by data from life-cycle assessment databases.
-Sphera’s GaBi database, for example, offers a huge portfolio of secondary data that can help companies get their supply chain data right.
+Sphera’s Managed LCA Content (GaBi) database, for example, offers a huge portfolio of secondary data that can help companies get their supply chain data right.

 Using LCA in the right way will get the customers the supplier-specific emission data and transparency they need without disclosing the supplier’s entire process know-how.
 By including a third party to conduct the data collection and calculation of the “cradle-to-gate” or “gate-to-gate” emission inventory, LCA can also help reduce existing reservations.
 So, it can be a solid tool for addressing the accounting challenge described before and can help identify the impact the supply chain has on a company’s overall carbon footprint.